A little bit about me.....

 As an adult I've kept my fascination with the outdoors - fishing, gardening, a more recent foray into fossil hunting and preparation and still taking any opportunity to poke around in a rock pool.

 A few years ago, seeking a distraction during a dip in my mental health, I rediscovered my camera and acquired a second-hand macro lens.
-Getting outside most days, being really aware of my immediate surroundings and the constant learning were a great help during that period and ignited a passion for macro.
+Getting outside most days, being really aware of my immediate surroundings and the constant learning were a great help during that period and started my passion for macro.

 Bringing attention to invertebrates ....

-Being so closely attuned to the invertebrate life around me has reminded me just how precarious their position has become, especially here in the UK.
+Spending so much time watching the invertebrate life around me has reminded me just how precarious their position has become, especially here in the UK.
 The days when long drives left car windscreens plastered with insects are largely gone, and in many areas our invertebrate populations are in steep decline.

 Green Huntsman Spider (Micromata virescens), Dorset UK